lyokha/nginx-haskell-module/README.md

   variables in the *``<list>``*.
 If an element of the list ends with an asterisk then it is regarded as a wildcard.
 For example, *&#36;hs_&#42;* will make all variables that start with *&#36;hs_* no-hash.
-This directive can be used when there are many variables and nginx claims that it *could not build variables_hash*.
+This directive can be used when there are too many variables and nginx claims that it *could not build variables_hash*.
 Accepts all types of variables with the exception of prefix variables.